Banca di Valle Camonica

 Banca di Valle Camonica S.p.A. was an Italian bank based in Breno, in the Province of Brescia, Lombardy.
 The bank is named after Val Camonica.
+The Bank offers saving products, life insurance, corporate finance, and prepaid cards.
+Banca di Valle Camonica serves customers in Italy.

 History

 Founded in 1872, Banca di Valle Camonica was a subsidiary of Banca San Paolo di Brescia since 1963.
 The parent company merged with Credito Agrario Bresciano to form Banca Lombarda Group.
 In 2007, the bank became part of UBI Banca.